Understanding protein function with a multimodal retrieval-augmented foundation model: PoET-2

 \begin{itemize} \item \textbf{Context}: A protein family comprised of a set of proteins that the user believes are likely to exhibit at least one of the desired characteristics. \item \textbf{Query}: A single, partially specified protein that specifies the sequence and/or structure at only a subset of residues; when used, the query constrains the model to generate only proteins containing those sequence or structural elements.
 Common uses of the query include specifying the protein length, the presence of signal peptides, the inclusion of active sites, or the structure of the entire protein backbone (i.e. inverse folding). \end{itemize}

-Together, the context and query provide a flexible grammar that allows sequence generation to be controlled both (1) \textit{implicitly}, via the context, which includes example sequences and structures likely to exhibit desired characteristics, and (2) \textit{explicitly}, via the query, which specifies explicit sequence and structure constraints.
+Together, the context and query provide a flexible grammar that allows sequence generation to be controlled both (1) \textit{implicitly}, via the context, which includes examples of proteins likely to exhibit desired characteristics, and (2) \textit{explicitly}, via the query, which specifies explicit sequence and structure constraints.
 Clever prompt engineering via careful selection of the context allows PoET-2 to focus on the evolutionary, structural, or functional constraints of only the subspace of relevant proteins.

 The decoders, conditioning on the encoder's output, generate new proteins aligned with the prompted protein family.
 PoET-2 employs two distinct decoders for complementary strengths:

 \begin{itemize} \item An \textbf{autoregressive decoder}, trained with a causal language modeling (CLM) objective, excels at generative tasks.
 By modeling the full joint probability distribution $P(\text{sequence}|\text{prompt})$, it allows for efficient, autoregressive generation of novel proteins and exact probabilistic scoring of sequence variants, including indels. \item A \textbf{bidirectional decoder}, trained with a masked language modeling (MLM) objective, specializes in representation learning.
 It produces powerful, context-aware embeddings where each residue's representation is informed by the entire sequence context (both preceding and succeeding residues).
 These rich representations capture deep structural and functional insights, crucial for tasks like structure and function prediction where understanding global dependencies is key. \end{itemize}